 Custodial Credit Risk: Custodial credit risk for investments is the risk that, in the event of a failure of the counterparty, the University will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The University's policy for reducing its exposure to custodial credit risk is to comply with applicable provisions of the UPMIFA and Rule 541.
+The University's policy for reducing its exposure to custodial credit risk is to comply with applicable provisions of the Act.
+As required by the Act, all applicable securities purchased were delivered versus payment and held in safekeeping by a bank.
+Also, as required, the ownership of book-entry-only securities, such as U.S. Treasury or Agency securities, by the University's custodial bank was reflected in the book-entry records of the issuer and the University's ownership was represented by a receipt, confirmation, or statement issued by the custodial bank.

 Concentration of Credit Risk: Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-The University's policy for reducing this risk of loss is to comply with the UPMIFA and Rule 541.
+The University's policy for reducing this risk of loss is to comply with the rules of the Council or the UPMIFA and Rule 541, as applicable.
+Rule 17 of the Council limits non-endowment fund investments in a single issuer of commercial paper and corporate obligations to 5-10% depending upon the total dollar amount held in the portfolio at the time of purchase.
 For endowments, the University, under Rule 541, is permitted to establish its own investment policy which adheres to the guidelines established by UPMIFA.
 Accordingly, the University's Pool Asset Allocation Guidelines allocate endowment funds in the following asset classes:

-Asset Category Target Range
+Public Equities Hedged Equity Private Equity Global Fixed Income/Credit Interest Rate Sensitive Credit Sensitive Short Term Treasury Real Assets Real Estate Target Range

-Global Equity 42 % 30-50 %
+Global Equity 41 % 30-50 %

-Public Equities 29 15-50
+Public Equities 30 15-50

 Hedged Equity - 0-10

-Private Equity 13 0-15
+Private Equity 12 0-40

-Global Fixed Income/Credit 19 10-40
+Global Fixed Income/Credit 27 5-40

-Interest Rate Sensitive 12 5-40
+Interest Rate Sensitive 11 5-40

-Credit Sensitive 7 0-20
+Credit Sensitive 7 0-15

+Short Term Treasury 8

-Real Assets 9 10-30
+Real Assets 8 5-20

 Real Estate 9 0-15

-Diversifying Strategies 30 0-30
+Diversifying Strategies 14 0-30